SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 # Work with external documents (knowledge base)

-You can add documents (including images and other files) to make them available to anyone using SuperOffice CRM, including unregistered customers.
-Documents you upload to the knowledge base are available when you write the content of messages to send to a customer.
+You can add files to make them available to anyone using SuperOffice CRM, including unregistered customers.
+Files you upload to the knowledge base are available when you answer customer requests and create mailings.

-This applies, for example, when you use the **Message** tab when [answering requests][1].
-Here you can enter text in the same way as in a word processor.
+For example, when [answering requests][1], you can enter text in the **Message** tab the same way as in a word processor.
 You can also insert images by clicking the **Image** button on the toolbar, but in that case the image must have already been uploaded to **External documents**.
 When the message is sent, links will be generated to files under **External documents**.
 The same applies when, for example, you create reply templates and SuperOffice Marketing messages.

-## View document
+## View file

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.

 1. Go to the required folder.

 1. Do one of the following:
-    * Click the document name to go to the **Document properties** screen.
-Here you can also view and edit the contents of certain document types, such as html, txt and the native ejr format.
+    * Click the file name to go to the **Document properties** screen (view and edit contents).
-    * Click ![icon][img1] **Download** to download documents that cannot be viewed in the browser, such as PDF and Microsoft Office files.
-An icon in the document list indicates the document type.
+    * Click ![icon][img1] **Download** to download files that cannot be viewed in the browser, such as images, PDFs, and Microsoft Office files.
+An icon in the file list indicates the file type.

-## Add document
+## Add file

 > [!NOTE]
-> You must create the physical document itself before you can add it to SuperOffice.
+> You must create the physical file before you can add it to SuperOffice.
 For example, to create a price list, you could use Microsoft Word or Excel to write the contents.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.

-1. Go to the folder you want to put the document in.
+1. Go to the folder you want to put the file in.
 If it does not yet exist, you can create a new folder as described below.

-1. Click the **New document** button.
-This takes you to the **Document properties** screen.
+1. Click **New document**.

-1. Enter a descriptive name for the document in the **Name** field.
+1. In the **Document properties** screen, enter a descriptive **Name** for the file.

 1. The **In folder** field automatically shows the name of the folder you chose.
 If you change your mind, you can click the ![icon][img2] list button and select a different folder in the list that appears.

-1. In the **Access** field, select who is to have access to read and edit the document.
+1. In the **Access** field, select who is to have access to read and edit the file.

-1. To use the document in a web-based customer centre, you can add a unique ID string in the **ID string** field.
+1. Optionally, add a unique **ID string** to use the file in a web-based customer centre.

-1. In the **Description** field, enter a brief description of what the document contains.
+1. In the **Description** field, enter a brief description of what the file contains.

-1. Click the **Choose file** button next to **File**, and select the new document in the dialog that appears.
+1. Click the **Choose file** button next to **File**, and select the new file in the dialog that appears.

 1. Click **Save**.
-If the document type can be edited in the browser, the **Contents** field is populated with the document contents.
+If the file type can be edited in the browser, the **Contents** field is populated.

 1. Click **OK**.
-The document is added to the specified folder.
+The file is added to the specified folder.

-## Edit document content
+## Edit file content

-Certain document types, such as html, txt and the native ejr format, can be edited directly in the **Document properties** screen.
-For other types, such as PDF, you need the application the document was originally created in.
+Certain file types, such as html, txt and the native ejr format, can be edited directly in the **Document properties** screen.
+For other types, such as PDF, you need the application the file was originally created in.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.
-1. Go to the folder where the document is located.
+1. Go to the folder where the file is located.
-1. Click ![icon][img1] **Download** to download a document.
+1. Click ![icon][img1] **Download**.
-1. Edit and save the document using the application the document was originally created in.
+1. Edit and save the file using the application the file was originally created in.
-1. Click the document name to go to the **Document properties** screen.
+1. Click the file name to go to the **Document properties** screen.
-1. Click the **Choose file** button next to **File**, and in the dialog that appears select the document you edited.
+1. Click the **Choose file** button next to **File**, and in the dialog that appears select the file you edited.
-1. Click **OK** to upload the document.
+1. Click **OK** to upload the file.

-## Edit document properties
+## Edit file properties

-By editing the document's properties, you can, for example, change who is to have access to the document.
+By editing the file's properties, you can, for example, change who is to have access to it.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.
-1. Go to the folder where the document is located.
+1. Go to the folder where the file is located.
-1. Click the document name to go to the **Document properties** screen.
+1. Click the file name to go to the **Document properties** screen.
 1. Make the required changes (see above).
 1. Click **OK**.
 The changes are saved.

 > [!TIP]
-> To move the document to a different folder, select the new folder in the **In folder** field.
+> To move the file to a different folder, select the new folder in the **In folder** field.

-## Delete document
+## Delete file

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.
-1. Go to the folder where the document is located.
+1. Go to the folder where the file is located.
-1. Click the document name to go to the **Document properties** screen.
+1. Click the file name to go to the **Document properties** screen.
 1. Click the **Delete** button at the bottom of the screen.
 1. Click **OK** to confirm.
-The document is removed from SuperOffice Service.
+The file is removed from SuperOffice.

 ## Create folders

-You can create a folder structure for documents, to give them a logical structure and make it easy for others to find information.
-You can create sub-folders in all folders, and you can place the documents in any of these folders.
+You can create a folder structure for files, to give them a logical structure and make it easy for others to find information.
+You can create sub-folders in all folders, and you can place the files in any of these folders.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.

 1. Go to the folder you want to create a sub-folder under.
-You can create it directly under the **Documents** folder or under any of its sub-folders.
+You can create it directly under the **Files** folder or under any of its sub-folders.

 1. Click the **New folder** button at the top of the screen.
 This takes you to the **Document folder properties** screen.